mo1ein/jobname/src/mhholding.md

 - What databases you worked with?

 - What is your salary expectation?
+Write the number in chat.

 ### 2nd Technical Interview
 #### Live code